Rompicherla, Guntur district

 Rompicherla is a village in Palnadu district of the Indian state of Andhra Pradesh.
-It is the Headquarters of Rompicherla Mandal in Narasaraopeta Revenue Division.
+It is the headquarters of Rompicherla mandal in Narasaraopet revenue division.

 Government and politics

 Rompicherla gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.